Lust in the time of COVID

 We both take the COVID-19 crisis seriously, and:

 - Wear a mask (correctly) out and about among people outside our household

-- Carefully avoid cross-contamination by washing our hands after contact with high-touch areas
+- Wash our hands after contact with high-touch areas

 - Avoid touching our faces until our hands are safely clean

 - Pay close attention to our bodies and watch for symptoms.
 Me?
 I do lots of deep breathing, take my temperature daily, and I keep my seasonal allergies under control so they don’t mask something serious.